Email Spoofing Definition

 Here’s an example forged email:

-Notice that the email address in the From sender field is supposedly from Bill Gates (firstname.lastname@example.org).
+Notice that the email address in the From sender field is supposedly from Bill Gates (email@example.com).
 There are two sections in these email headers to review.
-The “Received” section shows that the email was originally handled by the email server email.random-company.nl, which is the first clue that this email is forged.
+The “Received” section shows that the email was originally handled by the email server email.random-company.nl, which is the first clue that this is a case of email spoofing.
 But the best field to review is the Received-SPF section—notice that the section has a “Fail” status.

 Sender Policy Framework (SPF) is a security protocol set as a standard in 2014.
 It works in conjunction with DMARC (Domain-based Message Authentication, Reporting and Conformance) to stop malware and phishing attacks.